 One of the best parts of Halifax’s location on the Atlantic coast is the stunning beaches in the surrounding area.
-From warm waters and white sand to big waves and killer surf, we’re sharing some of the best beaches in the Halifax Region!
+Nova Scotia is home to more than 7,400 kilometres of stunning coastline, packed with beaches of every kind.
+Whether you’re looking for a coastal adventure, planning a family beach day, or seeking a relaxing seaside retreat, this selection of local favourites offers some of the best beaches in the Halifax region.

 Not many people are aware that McNabs Island has a beautiful beach.
 Located just a couple of kilometers from downtown Halifax, McNab’s is usually an afterthought because you need a boat to get there.
 Being on McNabs is a unique experience in itself, with old forts that date back to the 1860s.

 The best beach is located at McNabs Cove, where you can sit and watch the boats come in and out of the Halifax Harbour.

 Lawrencetown, Eastern Shore | 40 min drive from downtown Halifax

 Just a 25 minute drive from downtown Halifax, Conrads Beach is a great spot to take off your shoes and walk in the sand.
 Located just a few minutes before Lawrencetown Beach, Conrads is one of the nicest sandy beaches around.
 You can also take a stroll around the corner towards Stoney Beach (to your left, if you’re looking at the ocean) and explore one of the best spots on the east coast for kite/wind surfing and standup paddle boarding.